 Now, what if you don’t have a blog with popular posts?
 Or an email list to market to?
 Let’s look at how you can build your own online course with no previous experience:

 - Start by taking other courses you’re interested in: Not only is this important competitor and opportunity analysis, but it also gives you an idea of how a course could or should look and feel.
 What’s the pacing like?
 Is it via email, video, in-person chats?
 Once you understand how you want your course to look, it’s time to decide what it should include.
 Those same courses are a great starting place.
 How can you make your course better or more interesting?
 Do you have experience others don’t?

 - Choose your niche and check for demand: The golden course combination is when you can find an in-demand niche that aligns with your skills and unique experiences.
-A great way to do this is to use Google Trends, Google’s Keyword Planner and other key blogging tools to do keyword research and look for average monthly search volume for keywords related to your proposed course content.
+A great way to do this is to use Google Trends, Google’s Keyword Planner and other key blogging tools (like my free blog planner template) to do keyword research and look for average monthly search volume for keywords related to your proposed course content.
 Are people actively looking for high-quality information about this subject?
 Of course, if you’re already creating content for a blog, coaching service, or a site like Medium, you can test demand this way for free just like Bryan did.

 - Find your niche partners, collaborators, and champions: As you’re creating your course, look for notable people who are also creating content in the space.
 Look at how their businesses operate and incorporate that into your own plan.
 You can also reach out to any influencers and make them affiliates for your own course.
 This way, they’ll be incentivized to share your content with their own audiences (which can be a major way to generate your first sales—it helps if you’re using one of the best CRMs for small business—and start building your own community!)